douglasmakey/socket-sharding/readme.md

 }
 ```

-If we inspect `ListenConfig,` we can find the method `Control,` and the documentation says: <mark>If Control is not nil, it is called after creating the network connection but before binding it to the operating system.</mark>
+If we inspect `ListenConfig` we can find the method `Control` and the documentation says: <mark>If Control is not nil, it is called after creating the network connection but before binding it to the operating system.</mark>

 ```go
 // ListenConfig contains options for listening to an address.